Bidziilla/ACNH-ToolKit/README.md

 **Something isn't working!
 What's did I do wrong?**
 > Chances are, it's an error on my part.
 Please reach out to me here, or on my YouTube page if you are having an issue so I can guide you through it.
 Thanks!

+**I am getting a memory read error.
+How come?**
+> Close and re-open the menu.
+This error may happen when the game crashes, and you reopen the game without restarting the menu.

+**Orville says there is interference when I try to visit a friend.**
+> This is the games anti-cheat in action.
+Simply go into the 'Others' submenu, and click 'Disable Everything'.
+It will then allow you to travel.
+You may enable your codes again after you arrive into their island.
+The error will still occur if a player is in a menu, or someone is currently joining.

 **Thanks to:**
 > Shesez, Wilbo, Arch9SK7, Tristan3579 - Testing
 > Lukas - Helping me to improve my code